apache/drill/_docs/query-data/030-querying-hbase.md

         +------------+------------+------------+------------+
         3 rows selected (0.294 seconds)

 4. Query the clicks table to get the studentid of the student having 100 items.
+Use CONVERT_FROM to convert the textual studentid and itemtype data, but use CAST to convert the integer quantity.

+        SELECT CONVERT_FROM(tbl.clickinfo.studentid, 'UTF8') AS studentid,
+               CONVERT_FROM(tbl.iteminfo.itemtype, 'UTF8'),
-        SELECT CONVERT_FROM(tbl.clickinfo.studentid, 'UTF8') AS studentid, CONVERT_FROM(tbl.iteminfo.itemtype, 'UTF8'), CAST(tbl.iteminfo.quantity AS INT) AS items FROM clicks tbl WHERE tbl.iteminfo.quantity=100;
+               CAST(tbl.iteminfo.quantity AS INT) AS items
+        FROM clicks tbl WHERE tbl.iteminfo.quantity=100;

         +------------+------------+------------+
         | studentid  |   EXPR$1   |   items    |